-Meet Leslie Ballas, MD, assistant clinical professor of radiation oncology at the USC Norris Comprehensive Cancer Center.
+Meet Leslie Ballas, MD, assistant professor of clinical radiation oncology in the Department of Radiation Oncology at the Keck School of Medicine.
 Her goal is to provide exceptional cancer care for her patients using state-of-the-art radiation technology.

 Here’s what you won’t find on her resume:

-She fancied the idea of wearing a uniform to work.
+She always fancied the idea of wearing a uniform to work.

 “Where I grew up in Wisconsin, the gas-station attendants wore zip-up jump suits.
 It looked like such a fun work outfit.
 Fortunately for me, doctors also get to wear uniforms. ”

 Family means a great deal to her.

 “My husband and six-year old daughter are the world to me.
 When I am not at work, I spend my time with them, going to the movies, baking or trying new foods and restaurants.
 We also love to travel; my favorite place to visit is Blackberry Farm in Tennessee.”

 “Even though I grew up in Wisconsin, I don’t like the Green Bay Packers or cheese.”

 “If I could trade careers with anyone in the world, I would love to be a pastry chef.”

 “My dad is a urologist, and my grandfather was an internist.
 Following in their footsteps was a natural career choice for me.